cwood15/Genome_Cold_Annotation/README.md

 #file2 - this is the genome file annotated with KEGG numbers - ex a file annotation file output by ghostkoala

-#The third command line input is just a path/name that you want to save your matches to.
+#The third command line input is just a path/file name that you want to save your matches to.

 #The script can be run as: